ibm-cloud-docs/convertio-vmwareworkloads/primaryio.md

 * An On-prem VMware environment
 	* vCenter 7.x and higher
 	* VMware tools installed on source VMs
+	* VCenter credentials required for configuration modifications
+	* Agreed migration cutover to cloud
 	* SSL certificate
 	* ConvertIO software that is installed on a virtual machine that is running Rocky Linux 9.
 It needs to have a minimum of 8GB RAM, 4vCPU, and a 16GB root disk.
 	* An additional VM-accessible storage data volume to stage exports.
 It should be sized at the largest VMDK sizing - at least 8TB as a recommended minimum.
+	* Align to customer's compliance and security frameworks

 * IBM Cloud VPC
 	* VPC infrastructure deployed in a target region